Voicerr-ai/.github/profile/README.md

 ### What is voicerr?

 **Voicerr.ai** empowers agencies to offer AI-powered voice assistants under their own brand.
-Our platform provides full white-label capabilities, allowing you to deliver customized voice solutions without the hassle of managing complex infrastructure.
+Our platform provides full white-label capabilities with VAPI AI, allowing you to deliver customized voice solutions without the hassle of managing complex infrastructure.

 How a white label AI Caller made with voicerr.ai looks like: